TestGorilla LogoTestGorilla Logo

 • Working parents

-• People with multiple jobs
+• People with multiple job roles

 • People with alternative lifestyles

-This is why you should weave work-life balance into your company culture.
 Encourage your team to prioritize their personal lives by promoting time off and inquiring about their families and hobbies.

 5. Business outlook